ipleiria-robotics/indoor_positioning_uwb/README.md

-# indoor_positioning_uwb
+# Indoor Localization System - UWB

 ## Overview

-Development and testing of an indoor positioning system based on UWB.
+This repository describes the development and testing of an indoor positioning system based on UWB.

-The **MDEK1001 Development-kit**, containing 12 DWM1001 modules/development boards were used.
-We adapted the examples from the Decawave's repository to program an "anchor" version and a "tag" version.
-The **SEGGER embedded Studio for ARM 5.70a** was the IDE used to develop firmware.
+For this work, the **MDEK1001 Development-kit**, containing 12 DWM1001 modules/development boards, were acquired.
+Considering the limitations that the original firmware that comes with all the devices, it was necessary to developed our own firmware version.
+We adapted the simple version from the Decawave's “Getting Started” repository and using the **SEGGER embedded Studio for ARM 5.70a** we developed our own firmware version.
+We developed two versions, one for the devices working as anchors and the other for the devices working as tag.

-For the data analysing tools Python scripts were developed and using common packages.

-Another scripts were developed to help depending on the type of tests elaborated.
-More description in the follow.
+At the same time, we developed Python 3 scripts to communicate with the localization device to store and post-analysing the resultant data.
+Using this scripts, it is possible to analyse the different test elaborated.

+To obtain the ground-truth position values, we used a theodolite, so it is possible to obtain the positioning of error.

 ***

+## Requirements

-## Software tools requirements
+##### Software tools requirements

-The requirements for the usage of this repository software:
+To use this repository, there are some requirements.
+First, it is necessary to install all the software used on the development.

 - Installation of the IDE Segger to compile and program the devices DWM1001.
-To setting up the environment follow instructions from original Decawave's repository ([dwm1001-examples](https://github.com/Decawave/dwm1001-examples)).
-There you can see theadicional packages to install to compile the projects.
-It is important to fefer that, after the IDE installation, following the Decawave instructions, some options may need some corrections (if some change occour) and the user must be carefull with the size and format of the folderpath from where the project is running.
+To setting up the environment, follow instructions from original Decawave's repository ([dwm1001-examples](https://github.com/Decawave/dwm1001-examples)).
+There you can see the adicional packages to install to compile the projects.
+It is important to refer that, after the IDE installation and after all the Decawave's instructions, some corrections may occur.
+At the same time, we recommend being careful with the size folder path where the project will be downloaded.

 - Installation of Python 3.7.5 and install the packages require to run the scripts.

-**Note:** during ours test we used Arduino IDE to count pulses from an encoder attached to a linear conveyor.
-The script used is store on the Firwamre folder too.

-***
+More information on the software module presented on this repository.

+If there is a necessity to use the same code developed, the Arduino IDE must be installed to program the Arduino device.

-## Another used tools (Groud-truth):
+##### Another used tools (Groud-truth):

 For the measurement of the ground-truth data to compare with the distances and positions estiamted another equipments were used.